simwang-codes/DSCI510_Final_Project/README.md

 This project includes both visual analysis and a RAG chatbot based on Wikipedia data for 337 highly rated video games.
 Below are the steps to reproduce the entire pipeline and interact with the chatbot.

-### 1. Install Dependencies
+### 1. Downloading Code Zip

 First, go to this repository’s main page -> Click the green "Code" buttom -> Click Download ZIP

-Un-zip the downloaded files, open your jupyter notebook in that file's directory, open the notebook named results.ipynb.

-Now you are ready to begin installing all dependencies

-You MUST first install all dependencies in your Terminal, open your termnial, and move to the downloaded folder where requirements.txt at,

-### 1. Create and activate the conda environment
+### 2. Create and activate the conda environment

+You MUST run this in Conda environment, this means that every time you try to re-run this project after you closed your terminal, you have to follow the steps below again.

+Open your terminal, move into the downloaded file's directory, then run command below in your terminal:

 ```bash
 conda create -n rag_env python=3.9 -y